alexarne/Space-Invaders-JavaFX/README.md

 2. Download the appropriate [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operating system and unzip it to a desired location.

-3. Open the terminal of your choice (Command Prompt or WSL Ubuntu recommended for the specified commands) and navigate to the "src" folder you just cloned.
+3. Open the terminal of your choice (Windows' Command Prompt is recommended and the only one which has been tested for the following command) and navigate to the "src" folder you just cloned.

-4. Now, run the following command:
+4. Now, run the following command :

   `
   javac --module-path "X:\PATH\TO\lib" --add-modules javafx.controls *.java && java --module-path "X:\PATH\TO\lib" --add-modules javafx.controls Main